The top 11 websites for finding your ideal roommate in NYC

-Looking for a roommate you can count on to pay their share of the rent in order to afford living in New York City?
-Financially that plan makes a lot of sense, but despite being a well-traveled path there’s still the potential for many pitfalls—I should know.
+Looking for a roommate you can count on to pay a share of the rent?
+When it comes to living in New York City, nothing comes cheap—and these days, rents are skyrocketing.
+Financially splitting the rent makes a lot of financial sense, but this well-traveled path is still rife with the potential for many pitfalls.
+I should know.

-Fresh out of law school and new to NYC, I was determined to find a reasonable apartment without compromising safety and living standards (in other words, no bathtub in the middle of the kitchen).
-So when I landed a lease for a one bedroom flex on the Upper West Side with Central Park views—from the bathroom, and only when standing on tiptoe—I set out to do what countless other recent grads and thrifty thirty-somethings have done: Search for a stranger to share my habitat, an unfamiliar proposition in a pre-Airbnb era.
+Fresh out of law school in California and new to NYC, I was determined to find a reasonable apartment without compromising safety and living standards (in other words, no bathtub in the middle of the kitchen).
+So when I landed a lease for a one-bedroom flex on the Upper West Side with Central Park views—from the bathroom, and only when standing on tiptoe—I set out to do what countless other recent grads and thrifty 30-somethings have long done: Search for a stranger to share my habitat, a tricky proposition in the pre-Airbnb era.

-Back then, there just weren’t as many roommate-finding options as there are today.
-My first “matchmaker roomie” quickly became my BFF (and still is to this day), not so my second or third; turns out I had the same success rates when bunking with friends of friends or alumni connections.
-Which just goes to show that modern-day algorithms can indeed trump old-fashioned analog methods (aka word of mouth), though each method has its pros and cons.
+Back then, there weren’t as many roommate-finding options as there are today.
+My first “matchmaker roomie” quickly became my BFF (and still is to this day), not so my second or third.
+Turns out I had the same success rates when bunking with friends of friends or alumni connections.
+This just goes to show that modern-day algorithms can indeed trump old-fashioned analog methods (aka word of mouth), though each method has its pros and cons.

-[Editor's note: An earlier version of this article was published in August 2019.
-We are presenting it again with updated information for June 2021.]
+[Editor's note: An earlier version of this post was published in June 2022.
+We are presenting it again here with updated information for June 2023.]

 Two more lessons to live by when perusing any site or profile: Go with your gut and have an open mind.

-Start your search with Brick Underground’s top 11 sources, any one of which will help you make your own auspicious roommate match (or two or three)—and add to your own only-in-NYC narrative.
+Otherwise, start your search with Brick Underground’s top 11 sources (arranged in alphabetical order), all of which will help you make your own auspicious roommate match.

-Since it was founded in 2014, NYC-based Diggz has expanded into 22 other cities across the U.S. Registering your profile involves completing a lengthy Q and A that probes into your usual sleep pattern, cleaning habits, and other lifestyle matters.
-Once you are all signed up, Diggz’s proprietary algorithm ranks your potential roommates so the most promising ones are at the top of the list, which you can further refine with search filters (no poring over dead-end profiles).
-Then it’s up to you to “like” any of those people and, if they “like” you back (a la Tinder or Bumble), to chat with your “matches” through the application before sharing any personal contact information.
+Founded in 2014, NYC-based Diggz has expanded into 25 other cities across the U.S. It takes under three minutes to make your profile.
+Once you are signed up, Diggz’s proprietary algorithm ranks your potential roommates so the most promising ones are at the top of the list, which you can further refine with search filters (no poring over dead-end profiles).
+Then it’s up to you to “like” any of those people and, if they “like” you back (à la Tinder or Bumble), to chat with your matches through the app before sharing any personal contact information.

-There's also Diggz Premium Membership if you want to communicate with potential roommates quicker, get unlimited “likes,” and get extra filters if you’re extra picky.
-If you would prefer to pair up with someone in searching for a new home, Diggz can do that too.
+There's no cost to post your profile or listing, but signing up for Diggz Premium Membership allows you to communicate with potential roommates quicker, get unlimited “likes,” and get extra filters if you’re extra picky.
+Prefer to pair up with someone in searching for a new place to live?
+Diggz lets you do that, too.

 If you count yourself among the many creative professionals in NYC and want an ultra-personal service and no bait-and-switch postings, Listings Project is a bit of a local legend.

-Initially launched as the personal project of Stephanie Diamond to help artists like herself find living spaces (and work studios) in NYC, the site has grown into a full-fledged operation that offer rooms (and entire apartments) to rent or sublet, with 300 to 400 no-fee listings on their site each week.
+Initially launched as the personal project of Stephanie Diamond to help artists like herself find living spaces (and work studios) in NYC, the site has grown into a full-fledged operation that offers rooms (and entire apartments) to rent or sublet, with 300 to 600 no-fee listings on the site each week.

-People who are looking for a room to rent then sign up (for free) to receive a weekly email that’s sent out each Wednesday morning, and word of mouth has it that you had better act fast or lose out on the choicest options...or try your luck again the next week (hint: set a recurring reminder on your phone).
+People who are looking for a room to rent then sign up (for free) to receive a weekly email that’s sent out each Wednesday morning.
+Word of mouth has it that you had better act fast or lose out on the choicest options or try your luck again the next week.
+(Hint: Set a recurring reminder on your phone).